SubhashBose/MSO-365-E5-AR/README.md

     - Set the name to **`GITHUB_TOKEN`**.
     - Check the options **`repo`**, **`admin:repo_hook`**, and **`workflow`**.
     - Generate the token.
-12. Click on the star button at the top right corner of the page to call it once.
+12. Run the action Workflow
 13. Click on the Actions tab above to see the log of each run and check if the API is called correctly and if there are any errors.

 ## **Additional Information**